chrissix666/Jellyfin-Random-Button/README.md

 Furthermore, I tried that if I land on a TV show, the next shuffle would shuffle a season, and the following one an episode, but that didn’t work either.
 The same happened when I tried to shuffle a collection, and then shuffle a movie from it next—also without success.
 I also attempted to implement a 'sub-shuffle button' that would only appear for collections, series, or seasons.
 However, I had trouble restricting its visibility: it was supposed to appear only in the respective container, but the buttons either always appeared or didn’t appear at all.

-I published this in the hope that someone who knows the code better might take a look.
+I published this in the hope that someone who knows coding stuff better might take a look.
 I only worked on it with a few hours of time and a lot of help from ChatGPT.
-To be honest, I have very little understanding of coding itself and what it actually means—I’m not a coder.
+To be honest, I have very little understanding of coding itself and what it actually means.
+I’m not a coder.
 I would be grateful if someone could find the right code snippets and help make the shuffle code smarter and more flexible.
+Much appreciated